devios1/Gravl/README.md

 Only the name is required, and must be the first thing inside the node, however you can use whatever whitespace you like between the parts of a node, as well as on either side of the `=` sign for attributes.

 The name of a node is generally a **symbol**, which is any consecutive sequence of glyphs excluding reserved characters and whitespace, but like any symbol in Gravl, can also be an arbitrary string if wrapped in double-quotes.

+> Note: Gravl 1.1 removes the concept of node value for recursive nodes in favor of the more universal approach of unnamed attributes.
+Under Gravl 1.1, if a child node is not explicitly attributed, it is considered an attribute with an attribute name of `nil`.

 The name of the node is actually considered its **value**, and when dealing with text nodes, the literal text of the text node is also considered the node's value.
 This means that technically speaking, the following are all effectively equivalent in Gravl (although the parser does allow you to differentiate between explicitly bracketed nodes and implicit text nodes):